 Tel: 01227 272995

 Our Deputy Head teacher, Mrs Kate Gowing, is our Special Education Needs Co-ordinator (SENCo), and is based in the Rainbow Room.
 She can be contacted through the main school office.

 Special Educational Needs at Westmeads

 At Westmeads we believe that all children are special - they develop skills at different speeds, for a variety of reasons, and like us, have strengths and weaknesses.
 Some children may need the opportunity to extend skills while others may need support in certain areas.
 We believe it is very important that all children are given the opportunity to achieve their potential and that any problems are identified quickly so that appropriate help can be given.

-Early identification of any difficulty is important and we encourage Parents/Carers to contact us before their child is due to start school and tell us if they feel their child may need extra help, or if they have a social, emotional or medical problem.
+Early identification of any difficulty is important and we encourage families to contact us before their child is due to start school and tell us if they feel their child may need extra help, or if they have a social, emotional or medical problem.
 This will be kept confidential to those who teach and help the child.
 Every effort will be taken to provide additional help and support where necessary, so that the child’s time at school is happy and enjoyable from the start.